Classify cases (set attribute values to record information)

 Set the attribute values for cases

-- Select the classification for the cases you want to work with.
+- In Navigation View, click the case classification for the cases you want to work with.

 Working with a large number of cases